wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

-=== Upsell Order Bump Offer for WooCommerce – Create Sales Funnels with WooCommerce Upsell, Cross-sell, Frequently Bought Together on Product, Cart & Checkout Page in One Click ===
+=== Upsell Funnel Builder for WooCommerce ===

 Contributors: wpswings
 Donate link: https://wpswings.com/
-Tags: upsell, woocommerce, ab test, order bump, frequently bought together, Requires at least: 5.5.0
+Tags: Funnel Builder, one click upsell, woocommerce upsell, popup maker, frequently bought together, Requires at least: 5.5.0
-Tested up to: 6.7.1
+Tested up to: 6.7.2
 WC requires at least: 5.5.0
-WC tested up to: 9.5.1
+WC tested up to: 9.7.1
-Stable tag: 2.4.3
+Stable tag: 3.0.0
 Requires PHP: 7.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create Sales Funnels to Boost AOV with our WooCommerce Upsells, Cross-Sells, and Frequently Bought Together on Product Recommendations, Cart, and Checkout Pages.
+Upsell Funnel Builder lets you create Post Purchase Upsell, One Click upsell, Cross-Sells, Frequently Bought, and Popups.

 === Description ===

-**UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE IS AN UPSELLING AND CROSS-SELLING PLUGIN THAT LETS THE WOOCOMMERCE MERCHANTS SHOW PRODUCT RECOMMENDATIONS ON THE PRODUCT, CART & CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**
+**UPSELL FUNNEL BUILDER FOR WOOCOMMERCE IS A SALES FUNNEL BUILDER WITH UPSELLING AND CROSS-SELLING THAT LETS THE WOOCOMMERCE MERCHANTS SHOW PRODUCT RECOMMENDATIONS ON THE PRODUCT, CART & CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**

-The [**WooCommerce Upsell Order Bump**](https://wpswings.com/blog/order-bump-vs-upsell/?utm_source=order-bump-org&utm_medium=referral&utm_campaign=pro) plugin facilitates store owners to make special offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
-The offer gets added to the customer’s existing order in just a single click, which allows them to order bump upsell.
+The [**WooCommerce Upsell Order Bump**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org&utm_medium=referral&utm_campaign=order-bump-pro) allows store owners to make special offers exclusively on their checkout and thank you pages, enabling them to increase their conversions and Average Order Value.
+The merchants can create post-purchase upsell and cross-sell offers.
+This plugin allows merchants to create engaging sales funnels and bump offers that convert.

-Show your customers an exclusive upsell and cross-sell offer deals at an unbelievable price at the very moment that they are checking out.
+Show your customers an exclusive upsell popup and cross-sell offers at an unbelievable price at the very moment that they are checking out.

 Relevant bump offers can be set for specific targets with WooCommerce Order Bump which ensures customer satisfaction and thus results in improved sales.